 1247-02 OBJECTIVES

-02.01 To define the qualification program for fuel facility operations, health physics, emergency preparedness, security, material control and accounting, criticality safety.
+02.01 To define the qualification program for fuel facility operations, health physics, emergency preparedness, physical security, material control and accounting, criticality safety, and information security.

-02.02 To ensure that the NRC staff has the necessary knowledge and skill to successfully implement the NMSS fuel facility inspection .
+02.02 To ensure that the NRC staff has the necessary knowledge and skill to successfully implement the NMSS fuel facility inspection program.

 02.03 To ensure that the inspector training and qualification program remains effective in preparing inspectors to implement the inspection program.